pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 #.
 What do we call the main "brain" of the computer where all the processing happens?
 #.
 Instructions for a CPU are made up of a long sequence of what?
 #.
 What is the name of the native language for CPUs?
 #.
+What is the difference between a CPU and a GPU?
+#.
+Commands with a GPU can be processed by hundreds or thousands of what?
+#.
 If machine language is a first-generation language, what is the second-generation
    language?
 #.
 What do we call the file that programmers type commands into?